mahdi12167/libmini/libmini/qtviewer/README.txt

  imag/    - directory of imagery tiles imag.ini - ini file for imagery directory

 The elev and image directories contain the tiles of the tileset stored in the proprietary libMini DB format:
 * The DB format provides mip-mapped s3tc-compressed image data.
 * The DB format also provides lzw-compressed floating point elevation data.

 !!
 Image Layers

-An image layers can contain imagery (color layer) or elevation information (dem layer).
+An image layer can contain imagery (color layer) or elevation information (dem layer).

 The usual file format for color and dem layers is geotiff.
 See http://www.gdal.org for more information on that format and additional